-There are two facts to know about me with no uncertain terms.
+There are three basic facts to know about me with no uncertain terms.
 One: I travel a lot.
-Two: I’m not getting any younger.
-If I don’t pack to anticipate a certain comfort and safety level, I kick myself and swear that the next time I will remember.
+Two: I’m certainly not getting any younger.
+Three: I pack some unusual things.
+I try to pack in anticipation of a certain comfort and safety level.
+I will kick myself if I forget any of these items.

-My travel involves walking tours, overnights in hotels, climbing among the ruins, exposure to people coughing and sneezing in small enclosed areas and trying to avoid losing my possessions.
-No, I don’t pack paper hospital masks like people wear in Asia or handcuff my carry-on to my wrist.
-When asked, I always suggest these five unusual things to pack.
-They’re super lightweight, small and practical.
-Starting from the back row…
+My travel adventures involve walking tours, overnights in various hotels, climbing among the ruins, exposure to people coughing and sneezing in small enclosed areas (pre-pandemic) and trying to avoid losing my possessions.
+While I don’t plan to handcuff my carry-on luggage to my wrist, my “new” travel item (during and post-pandemic) will include face masks, just in case.

 How to use it?
 With or without socks, sit in a chair and roll it under both feet.
 This immediately starts to work on the flat areas of your feet and somehow slowly you feel the stress of the day dissolve.
 But what about the smaller areas of your feet?
 Here’s item #2.